tikv/sig-transaction/design/parallel-commit/README.md

 * Use the prewrite ts: this is unsound because the ts is less than the read's ts and so the read will see different values for the key depending on whether it arrives before or after the commit happening, even though its ts is > than the commit ts.
 That violates the Read Committed property.
 * Transaction 2 returns an error to TiDB and TiDB gets a new ts from PD and uses that as the commit_ts for the resolve lock request.
 This has the disadvantage that non-locking reads can block and then fail, and require the reader to resolve locks.
 This timestamp is also later than the timestamp that transaction 1's client thinks it is, which can lead to RC violation.
 * Record the 'max read ts' for each key.
 E.g., when the read arrives, we record 3 as the max_read_ts (as long as there is no hight read timestamp).
 We can then use `max_read_ts + 1` as the commit ts.
 However, that means that timestamps are no longer unique.
 It's unclear how much of a problem that is.
 If it is implemented on disk, then it would increase latency of reads intolerably.
-If it is implemented in memory it could use a lot of memory and we'd need to handle recovery somehow.
+If it is implemented in memory it could use a lot of memory and we'd need to handle recovery somehow (we could save memory by storing only a per-node or per-region max read ts).
 * Get a new ts from PD.
 This has the problem that TiDB may have reported the transaction as committed at an earlier times stamp to the user, which can lead to RC violation.
 * Use a hybrid logical clock (HLC) for timestamps.
 In this way we can enforce causal consistency rather than linearisability.
 In effect, the ordering of timestamps becomes partial and if the finalise message is lost then we cannot compare transaction 1's timestamps with transaction 2's timestamps without further resolution.
 Since this would require changing timestamps everywhere, it would be *a lot* of work.
 Its also not clear exactly how this would be implemented and how this would affect transaction 2.
 Seems like at the least, non-locking reads would block.